-The chart below identifies the principal skills that the Corporate Governance Committee considered for each director when evaluating the director's experience and qualifications to serve as a director as well as identification of diversity and tenure.
+We continually evaluate our director skillsets and expertise for alignment with Avid's strategic goals.
+Our directors bring extensive experience in areas that are critical to the Company's strategy and long-term success, such as CDMO business and operational experience, strategic planning and finance.
+Below we highlight the key skills and experiences of our director nominees that are critical to Avid's success and which the Corporate Governance Committee considered when evaluating each director's experience and qualifications to serve as a director.
 Each mark indicates a strength that was self-selected by each director.
 Additional information about each director's background and business experience is provided below in the biographical information.